 Traditional budgets are fixed and inflexible.
-Once prepared, traditional budgets cannot be changed.
-Many factors like a new competitor in the market, change in policy, change in market conditions, etc. may take place, yet the budget stays the same.
+Once prepared, these budgets cannot be changed.
+Many factors like a new competitor in the market, change in policy, change in market conditions, etc., may take place, yet the budget stays the same.

-Traditional budgets are prepared by the top management by making few changes in last year’s budget.
+Traditional budgets are prepared by the top management by making a few changes to last year’s budget.
 Therefore, it promotes bureaucracy.
 So other people in the organization feel ignored or unimportant.
 This acts against the motivation of the employees of the organization.

-Traditional budgets put excessive reliance on past year budgets, which can prove fatal at times.
-If the past budgets are prepared with inaccuracy, the same would be carried forward to current year’s budget and years to come.
-This would lead to the preparation of incorrect budgets of the organization, which can harm the growth of the company in the long run.
+Traditional budgets rely excessively on past-year budgets, which can prove fatal at times.
+If the past budgets are prepared with inaccuracy, the same would be carried forward to the current year’s budget and years to come.
+This would lead to the preparation of incorrect budgets for the organization, which can harm the company’s growth in the long run.

-Managers may deliberately increase their budgeted cost and request the top management to allot them the increased cost without justifying such expense.
+Managers may deliberately increase their budgeting costs and request the top management to allot them the increased cost without justifying such expense.

 No Priority for Allocation of Resources

 In traditional budgeting, the resource allocation depends on past levels.
-It does not take into priority any project which should be ranked higher according to their importance to the survival of the organization.
-This affects the profitability of business.
+It does not prioritize any project that should be ranked higher according to its importance to the organization’s survival.
+This affects the profitability of the business.